 Doherty Hall shops are open to student use during staffed or monitored hours.
-Monitor schedules are posted at the entry of each shop and online at http://www.art.cmu.edu/facilities/shop-calendars/
+Monitor schedules are posted at the entry of each shop.

-Access to the CNC, Laser Lab and Vacuum Former is limited to a reservation schedule (available here), and may be booked by appointment via the SoArt Sculpture Digital and Physical Computing Technician (Jenna Boyles).
+Access to the CNC, Laser Lab and Vacuum Former is limited to a reservation schedule and may be booked by appointment via the SoArt Sculpture Digital and Physical Computing Technician (Jenna Boyles).